-- Moreover, what are the prerequisites for learning Selenium?
+- What are the prerequisites for learning Selenium?

 What is Selenium Testing?

-As we discussed, Selenium is a set of open-source web automation tools that leverages the power of web browsers and helps in automating workflows of how users interact with the web application within the browser.
-The primary purpose of Selenium, as highlighted by the Selenium Website, is – “Selenium Automates Browsers, What you do with this power is entirely up to you.”
+As we discussed, Selenium is a set of open-source web automation tools that leverages the power of web browsers and helps automate workflows of how users interact with the web application within the browser.
+The primary purpose of Selenium, as highlighted by the Selenium Website, is - "Selenium Automates Browsers, What you do with this power is entirely up to you".
 Even with the emerging tools and technologies, Selenium is still leading the board in the list of Web Automation tools and Automation Testing.
-The below survey conducted by Katalon depicts the popularity of Selenium:
+The below survey conducted by Katalon depicts the popularity of Selenium in testing:

-Such a popular tool and so much broad audience before understanding the further details of Selenium suite, let’s know how Selenium came into existence and what was its initiating point:
+Such a popular tool with such a broad audience, it is important that before understanding the further details of the Selenium testing, let's brief ourselves how Selenium came into existence and what was its initiating point:

 How Selenium originated?

 As we discussed above, Selenium is not just an automation tool.
 It is a suite of tools, and each tool in the suite has specific unique capabilities that help in the design and development of an automation framework.
 All these components can be either used individually or can be paired with one another to achieve a level of test automation and hence, contribute to Selenium testing.